harshatheAI/Portfolio/readme.md

 - Utilized DAX and Power Query for complex data models.
 - Managed data migration to Snowflake with Power BI integrations.

+### 2. HR Analytics Portal for Labcorp
+**Summary:** Developed a Power BI-driven HR Analytics Portal for Labcorp.
+**Work:**
+- Led HR data migration from BigQuery to Power BI.
+- Designed Power BI dashboards for HR metrics.
+- Implemented Power BI Row-Level Security for data privacy.

-### 2. Retail Analytics Dashboard for T-Mobile
+### 3. Retail Analytics Dashboard for T-Mobile
 **Summary:** Developed a Power BI dashboard for T-Mobile's retail analytics.
 **Work:**
 - Integrated Salesforce CRM and Oracle data into Power BI.
 - Implemented custom visuals and DAX formulas in Power BI dashboards.
 - Automated data synchronization in Power BI.

+### 4. Salesforce CRM Analytics for T-Mobile
+**Summary:** Enhanced T-Mobile's Salesforce CRM with Power BI analytics.
+**Work:**
+- Developed custom Power BI dashboards for CRM analytics.
+- Automated data extraction from Salesforce to Power BI.
+- Leveraged Power BI for interactive and insightful reports.

-### 3. Financial Data Warehousing for AT&T
+### 5. Financial Data Warehousing for AT&T
 **Summary:** Managed a BI project for AT&T's financial data warehousing.
 **Work:**
 - Executed SQL scripts for data extraction into Power BI.
 - Developed financial dashboards/reports in Power BI using DAX.
 - Coordinated ETL for efficient data flow into Power BI.

-### 4. Healthcare Data Integration for CVS Pharmacy
-**Summary:** Led a BI project for healthcare data integration at CVS Pharmacy.
-**Work:**
-- Managed SSIS packages for data integration into Power BI.
-- Created healthcare reports and dashboards in Power BI.
-- Designed Power BI solutions for data reconciliation.

-### 5. HR Analytics Portal for Labcorp
-**Summary:** Developed a Power BI-driven HR Analytics Portal for Labcorp.
-**Work:**
-- Led HR data migration from BigQuery to Power BI.
-- Designed Power BI dashboards for HR metrics.
-- Implemented Power BI Row-Level Security for data privacy.

 ### 6. E-Commerce BI Solution for AT&T
 **Summary:** Created a Power BI-centric BI solution for AT&T's e-commerce platform.